kevinkh89/technical-writing/muitable-crypto-rates/README.md

 > );
 > ```
 >
-> it immediatly call the function and then return itself to be called on the next time interval
+> it immediately calls the function and then returns itself to be called on the next time interval

-now import the custom hook inside the `table.js` file.add two state hooks for `page` and `rowsPerPage` to handle pagination state. pass them to `onRowsPerPageChange` and `onPageChange`.notice the `onPageChange` props callback have two arguments.the second argument is the new page sets by the user.pass `data`,`rowsPerPage`,`page` to `CoinBody` component
+now import the custom hook inside the `table.js` file. add two state hooks for `page` and `rowsPerPage` to handle the pagination state. pass them to `onRowsPerPageChange` and `onPageChange`.notice the `onPageChange` props callback have two arguments.the second argument is the new page sets by the user.pass `data`,`rowsPerPage`,`page` to `CoinBody` component

 ```js